 Value-Quality Investing India: 11.38% Returns After 4% Lost to Taxes

 Educational backtest: Value-quality investing combining low PE/PB with high ROE growth delivered 11.38% net CAGR—but 4.02% annual drag consumed by taxes and rebalancing costs.
-Complete 18.5-year analysis reveals hidden friction in factor investing with 7-month recovery advantage.
+Complete 18.5-year analysis reveals hidden friction in factor investing in India with 7-month recovery advantage.

 Trained and guided by Mayank Joshipura, PhD — Vice Dean-Research & Professor of Finance, NMIMS University | Editor-in-Chief, NMIMS Management Review